(With tongue firmly planted in cheek, let us rethink this greatest of all stories.)

 Who called that one?
 And what were they thinking?

 Shepherds are day laborers.
-Or in this case, night laborers, I suppose we could say.
+Or in the case of the ones in the field outside Bethlehem, night laborers, I suppose we could say.
 We’re talking unskilled labor, lowly paid, and probably ignorant.
 I doubt if they could read or write.
 And yet, they’re chosen by Heaven to receive the birth announcement from the angels and given front-row seats as the audience for the first mass Heavenly choir performance in centuries.
 These guys weren’t exactly musicians, if you get my drift.
 And yet, they attend the first open-air concert given to mortals in aeons.
 If ever.

 How was that decision made?
 That’s all I’m asking.
 Weren’t there better qualified and more saintly men and women in and around Bethlehem that night?